ppy/osu-wiki/wiki/Skinning/Interface/en.md

 Notes:

-- If this is not skinned, the playfield will be dimmed instead.
+- When the game is paused, the playfield will be dimmed and this file will overlay on top of it.
 - This element is will not strech to fit.
 - Full image height is 768px.
 - Smaller images are shown with transparent borders while larger images are partially shown.